 Why Some Wills Cannot Go Through Informal Probate

-Informal probate is designed for straightforward situations where there is one clear will that represents the decedent's final wishes.
-When multiple wills or testamentary instruments exist and the most recent one does not explicitly revoke the earlier documents, a registrar cannot sort out which provisions still apply.
-That kind of analysis requires formal probate, where a judge reviews the documents and makes a determination.
+When multiple wills exist and the most recent one does not expressly revoke the earlier documents, a registrar cannot sort out which rules still apply.
+That kind of analysis requires a judge in formal proceedings.

 An application for informal probate shall be declined if it relates to one or more of a known series of testamentary instruments the latest of which does not expressly revoke the earlier, except that a series consisting of a will with its codicils may be informally probated.